 The Data Server signs their Public Key (with their Private Key) creating a Self Signed Key (also sometimes called a “certificate signing request”).

-The Data Server’s Self Signed Key (SSK) is sent to the SA for validation when applying to join the IHO S-100 Data Protection Scheme.
+The Data Server’s Self Signed Key (SSK) is sent to the SA (or domain coordinator) for validation when applying to join the IHO S-100 Data Protection Scheme.
 Any other requirements and duties within the Data Protection Scheme are issued to the prospective Data Server at this stage.

 Data Server Identity Verification: